 Asset Quality Score

-Bankrate uses this test to determine the effect of troubled assets, such as past-due loans, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.
+In this test, Bankrate tries to determine the effect of problem assets, such as unpaid mortgages, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.

-A credit union with a large number of these types of assets may eventually be required to use capital to absorb losses, decreasing its cushion of equity.
-Many of those assets are also likely to be in non-accrual status and thus aren't earning interest for the credit union, resulting in reduced earnings and potentially more risk of a future failure.
+A credit union with large numbers of these types of assets may eventually have to use capital to absorb losses, reducing its buffer of equity.
+It also means that there are likely to be many assets that are in non-accrual status and thus aren't earning interest for the credit union, pushing down earnings and elevating the risk of a future failure.

-On Bankrate's test of asset quality, BRIGHTSTAR scored 40 out of a possible 40 points, above the national average of 38.15 points.
+On Bankrate's test of asset quality, BRIGHTSTAR scored 40 out of a possible 40 points, exceeding the national average of 38.09 points.

-A below-average ratio of troubled assets of 3.00 percent in our test was potentially indicative of superior financial strength compared to other credit unions.
+A lower-than-average ratio of problem assets of 0.00 percent in our test was potentially indicative of superior financial strength compared to other credit unions.